-In this work, we first investigate the symmetry conditions that allow such a shift freedom to be ruled out, so that surface magnetizations are clearly uniquely defined.
-We then explore whether the use of a local marker $\mathcal{M}(\mathbf{r})$, such as the one proposed by Bianco and Resta, can be adopted for the purpose of defining a surface orbital magnetization.
+In this work, we first investigate the symmetry con-

+ditions that allow such a shift freedom to be ruled out, so that surface magnetizations are clearly uniquely defined.
+We then explore In this paper, we first investigate the role of symmetry and show that certain classes of symmetries do allow for the surface magnetization to be uniquely extracted from a knowledge of hinge currents, even at the classical level.
+We then turn to the quantum problem and explore whether the use of a local marker $\mathcal{M}(\mathbf{r})$, such as the one proposed by Bianco and Resta, can be adopted for the purpose of defining a surface orbital magnetization.
 That is, even if the value of $\mathcal{M}(\mathbf{r})$ at a single point has no obvious physical meaning, we ask whether it is possible to coarse-grain and integrate such a marker over the surface region to obtain a valid expression for the surface orbital magnetization.

 This paper is organized as follows.
 In Sec.
 II, we identify the physical observable corresponding to the presence of a surface magnetization, namely the macroscopic current running along a hinge shared by adjacent surface facets of a bulk crystal, given by the difference between the magnetizations of the two surface facets forming the hinge.
-We show that this single relation is insufficient to ascribe an unambiguous value of magnetization to any of the facets; constraints in the form of crystalline symmetries are required to accomplish this.
+We show that within the framework of a classical theory, this single relation is insufficient to ascribe a uniquely defined an unambiguous value of magnetization to any of the facets; constraints in the form of crystalline symmetries are required to accomplish this.
 In Sec.
 III, we identify all the possible symmetries that lead to unambiguous surface magnetizations.
 We find that this set of symmetries is identical to the set of symmetries that quantizes the Chern-Simons axion coupling.